 Your taxi is not just a vehicle, it’s your livelihood.
 Although taxi insurance can help relieve the financial strain if things go wrong, prevention is always better than cure.

-Responsible taxi owners should always try to avoid vandalism of their vehicle by taking precautionary measures.
+Responsible taxi owners should always try to avoid vandalism of their vehicle by taking precautionary safety measures.
 Let’s take a look at some of the steps you can take to keep your taxi safe.

 Vandals seem to think they can get away with causing damage to taxis and private hire vehicles, so don’t make it easy for them to spot yours.